 Risks of LSG surgery

 Any surgery done under general anesthesia carries some risk for heart and brain damage, but these risks are low.
 LSG is a shorter procedure than other types of gastric bypass surgery.
 With LSG surgery you have a 5% to 10% risk for a complication such as:

 Leaking of stomach juices from where the stomach has been removed

 Blood clot that forms in your leg and travels to your lungs and heart

 Narrowing of the inside diameter of the new stomach

 To help protect against gastrointestinal problems and weight regain, continue to have careful follow-up past the third year after surgery.

 Weight loss after LSG slows down after a few years, and your stomach may stretch and grow.
 For any bariatric surgery to succeed, you must make important lifestyle changes that include both better nutrition and regular exercise.

 Be sure to discuss any type of weight-loss surgery carefully with your healthcare provider.
 Before surgery you will need to have a complete physical exam to make sure you are healthy enough to have the procedure.
-You should also receive nutritional and mental health counseling to make sure you are prepared for what to expect after surgery.
+You should also get nutritional and mental health counseling to make sure you are prepared for what to expect after surgery.